aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

 # InsuranceLake Collect-to-Cleanse Transform Reference

+The following reference guide describes each of the user-configured data transforms provided with the InsuranceLake ETL.
+The library of transforms can be extended by users of InsuranceLake using pySpark.

 |Formatting	|Description
 |---	|---
 |[currency](#currency)	|Convert specified numeric field with currency formatting to Decimal (fixed precision)